What Is a BBA? Guide to the Bachelor of Business Administration

 1. Financial advisor

 Financial advisors help people or businesses manage their money.
 In this role, you might manage or monitor accounts, suggest or choose investments, and help plan for major life events like marriage, college, having a baby, or retirement.
-If you're a BBA graduate with an interest in finance, this may be the job for you.
+If you're a BBA graduate interested in finance, this may be the job for you.

 Many real estate agents are self-employed, making this a great option if you have dreams of becoming an entrepreneur.
 As an agent, you'll help clients buy, sell, and rent homes and commercial property.
-As a broker, you'll be more involved with the contracts and actual transactions.
+As a broker, you'll be more involved with the contracts and transactions.
 It's ideal for anyone who doesn't like to sit in an office all day and enjoys irregular hours.
-Keep in mind you'll also need to get additional licensing if this is the route you choose.
+Remember that you'll also need additional licensing if this is your chosen route.

 3. Human resources manager